 The rules for the greenway are just like those of every other park in Ruston.
 For a complete list of rules please visit the Parks and Recreation page: www.ruston.org/rpar

-The first leg of the greenway officially opened in June, 2017 and runs south from the intersection of W. Kentucky and Chautauqua.
-This twelve foot wide path traverses a native forest aside a small creek...
+The first leg of the greenway officially opened in June, 2017 and runs south, for one mile, from the intersection of W. Kentucky and Chautauqua.
+This twelve foot wide compact aggregate path traverses a native forest aside a small creek...
 Be on the lookout for migratory songbirds.

 Thanks to voters’ approval (69%) in April ’16 of the Moving Ruston Forward initiative (which funds critical investments in streets, water, sewer, as well as active transportation infrastructure) the City has been able to embark on this ambitious plan.
 Construction is now underway on the first shared-use path in the region, the Rock Island Greenway, which will be the centerpiece of Ruston's new bicycle/pedestrian network.
 This 6-mile rail trail will dramatically improve community health by establishing unprecedented opportunities for physical activity, active transportation, and exercise.
 It will establish direct connectivity between neighborhoods, businesses, grade schools, Delta Community College, Louisiana Center for the Blind, and Louisiana Tech.
 The greenway also greatly expands access to healthcare, jobs, social support services, cultural centers, and recreation.
 Furthermore, it will pass directly through some of the city's most underserved neighborhoods, in which a substantial share of residents are reliant on walking and biking for transportation, and where opportunities for physical activity and recreation are especially limited.